ethanhann/redisearch-php/docs-src/indexing.md

 ]);
 ```

-Create a document with the index's makeDocument method, then set field values...
+Create a document with the index's makeDocument method, then set field values:

 ```php-inline
 $document = $bookIndex->makeDocument();